Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 Step 6: Post-Dye Treatment

-- Drying: Avoid wringing the dress as it may damage the sequins.
+- Drying: Avoid wringing the dress as it damages the sequins.
 Instead, press out excess water gently between towels or let it drip dry on a hanger.

-- Set Color: To set the color and prevent bleeding, consider using a color fixative suitable for the dye and fabric type.
+- Set Color: To set the color and prevent bleeding, use a color fixative suitable for the dye and fabric type.

 Step 7: Caring for Your Dyed Sequined Dress